Ampla Health Yuba

 • Specialty care

-The facility serves 36,904 patients annually, with 90% of patients classified as low-income persons (LIPs) and 70% as residents of low-income communities (LICRs).
-Additionally, 60% of patients are minorities, and 33% face language barriers, ensuring that the healthcare center directly addresses the needs of vulnerable populations.
+The facility serves 36,904 patients annually, with 90% of patients classified as low-income persons (low-income peoples) and 70% as residents of low-income communities (LICRs).

 The importance of NMTC investments cannot be overstated in making projects like this a reality.
 Ampla Health, a nonprofit organization, already maxing out its equity and traditional debt capabilities, required the NMTC to close the gap necessary and allowed the project to move forward with critical upfront capital, offering below-market interest rates and flexible lending features to ensure the project’s financial sustainability.